 When building out a home gym from a power rack, it’s good to have some options as far as attachments go.
 The Force USA MyRack provides just that; in addition to a lat pull-down and low row, the modular MyRack has a whopping 19 other attachments to choose from.
 Also, you start with the rack and add the attachments and equipment you want—only paying for exactly what you need.

 Made with a slightly thinner 12-gauge steel, the Force USA MyRack is a budget-friendly power rack.
 The rack is bolted instead of welded, but it is reinforced with backer plates, to strengthen its joints.
 In our experience, the rack was very sturdy.
-The uprights are not industry standard at 2.4 inches squared, so you will have to purchase Force USA attachments specific for this piece of equipment.
+The uprights are not industry standard at 2.4 inches squared, so you will have to purchase Force USA attachments specifically for this piece of equipment.

 While there are a multitude of attachments, in our review of the MyRack, a few of the attachments were a little subpar, particularly with the variety of pull-up bars.
 The multi-grip pull-up bar had a nice knurling, but the other pull-up bar attachments had a surprisingly slick powder coat that wasn’t great for grip.